Kevin Huerter NBA Playoffs Player Props: Kings vs. Warriors

 Kevin Huerter Insights vs. the Warriors

-- The Warriors allow 43.3 rebounds per contest, ranking 15th in the league.
+- Defensively, the Warriors are 21st in the NBA, conceding 117.1 points per contest.

-- In terms of assists, the Warriors have allowed 25.7 per contest, 15th in the NBA.
+- On the boards, the Warriors are 15th in the league, allowing 43.3 rebounds per contest.

-- In terms of 3-pointers, the Warriors are ranked 23rd in the league, allowing 12.9 makes per contest.
+- Looking at assists, the Warriors have given up 25.7 per contest, 15th in the league.

 Kevin Huerter vs. the Warriors